-During 2012, we have expanded our M2M portfolio significantly adding additional technologies and features to our line of embedded modules and integrated devices to improve performance, and strengthen the competitive advantages of our solutions.
-M2M products and solutions accounted for 9%, 11%, and 2% of revenue in 2012, 2011, and 2010, respectively.
+During 2013, we have expanded our M2M portfolio significantly by adding additional technologies and features to our line of embedded integrated devices and embedded modules to improve performance, and strengthen the competitive advantages of our solutions.
+M2M products and solutions accounted for 11%, 9%, and 11% of revenue in 2013, 2012, and 2011, respectively.
 M2M product lines consist of the following:

 MT, SA & AT Integrated Solutions bring together essential elements for monitoring and managing mobile and fixed assets, vehicle tracking and telemetric functions, along with workforce tracking and management.
-We add value by developing solutions to meet the needs of specific customers with a particular emphasis on select vertical markets including: transportation & logistics, usage-based-insurance, security & asset tracking, industrial automation & smart grid, and remote patient monitoring.
+We add value by developing solutions to meet the needs of specific customers with a particular emphasis on select vertical markets including: transportation and logistics, usage-based-insurance, security and asset tracking, industrial automation and smart grid, and remote patient monitoring.
 These solutions can be scaled from a small fleet customer to company-wide enterprise deployments.
-Our M2M solutions can be coupled with Novatel Wireless' robust N4A Communications and Management Software platform and be monitored, managed and reconfigured remotely from almost anywhere in the world.
-By combining the N4A CMS platform with the intelligence of the integrated M2M devices, customers will gain a solution that offers ease-of-deployment, superior, reliable performance in small and flexible packages.
+Our M2M solutions can be coupled with our robust N4ATM Device Manager and N4ATM Communications and Management Software (CMS) platform and be monitored, managed and reconfigured remotely from almost anywhere in the world.
+By combining the N4A CMS platform with the intelligence of the integrated M2M devices, customers will gain a solution that offers ease-of-deployment and superior, reliable performance in small and flexible packages.